lpradovera/cloud-101-workshop-ivr/README.md

 This is a simple Ruby IVR designed to showcase some LAML features.

+It was presented at ClueCon 2020 by [SignalWire](https://signalwire.com).

 ## Goals

 - If in office hours, ask caller to choose Sales or Support